alexdebertolis/MasWolfEcosystem/README.md

 - **Influence on Policies**: The conflict score directly influences public opinion, which in turn affects policy decisions.

 ### Policy Dynamics
 - **Policy Adjustments**: Based on public opinion, policies can become stricter or more lenient, directly influencing hunter behaviors and indirectly affecting wolf population dynamics.
+A log_communication method print a txt file with the xml communication between public - policy maker - hunter.

 ### Agent Interactions
 - **Predator-Prey Dynamics**: Wolves hunt livestock, affecting the conflict score and potentially triggering policy changes through shifts in public opinion.